 Public Service Grant funding can be used to provide scholarships for summer campers, senior campers, or for other program participation fees, tuition, etc.

 Grants up to $5,000 will be awarded.
 Requests for over $5,000 will be automatically disqualified.

-Grants will be awarded by April 1, 2018.
-The Ending Date for all grant-funded projects is September 30, 2018, unless the grant application states that the project will extend through Fall/Winter 2018.
-No project expenses incurred before the grant contract is signed will be eligible for reimbursement.
+The Ending Date for all grant-funded projects is September 1, 2021, unless the grant application states that the project will extend through Fall/Winter 2021.
+Project expenses incurred before the grant contract is signed will be ineligible for reimbursement.